 Where can I find information about the Vietnam War?

-The Vietnam War, also known as the Second Indochina War, was fought between America and the Communist forces in Vietnam.
-The war began in 1960 and ended in 1973.
-The war was marked by anti war protests around the world including New Zealand.
+The Vietnam War, also known as the Second Indochina War, was fought between the United States of America (USA) and the Communist forces in Vietnam.
+The war began around 1954 and ended in 1975.
+The war was marked by anti-war protests around the world including in New Zealand.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the organisation’s mission and values are.

-- You can search content using various keywords like 'Vietnam War', 'anti Vietnam War' or 'Vietnam battles' to look for information.
+- You can search for content using different keywords like 'Vietnam War', 'anti-Vietnam War' or 'Vietnam battles' to look for information.

-- We recommend videos from a reliable organisations such as Khan Academy, BBC or Ted Talks etc.
+- We recommend videos from reliable organisations such as Khan Academy, BBC or Ted Talks etc.

 - Documentaries, especially by History Channel are another good source of information.

 Tips: YouTube allows people to comment on videos so you might come across different opinions.
 What’s important is to take what is positive and constructive from these comments.

 New Zealand websites